janscience/Teensy_Amp/R5.0/README.md

 - R4=10k and R5=10k for a 1x gain (gain=R5/R4).
 - no low-pass filter, this is handled by the TLV chip.
 - each signal is amplified relative to VREF.
-- the COMMON reference measures the average of all the signals.
+- the VCOM reference measures the average of all the signals.
-- the TLV chip amplifies the pre-amplified signals versus the preamplified COMMON reference.
+- the TLV chip amplifies the pre-amplified signals versus the preamplified VCOM reference.

-### Common-amplifier
+### Common reference amplifier

 ![refampinv](images/refampinv.png)

-- the COMMON reference is amplified in the same way as each signal
+- the VCOM reference is amplified in the same way as each signal
 - the amplified output provides the negative input against which the TLV measures the amplified signals in differential mode.